Model objects are created with the

 For databases containing multiple meshes and/or coordinate sets, one may not know beforehand what mesh or coordinate set to select.
 Since browsing the available enumerator values with baspl++ is only possible once the

-objects with the graphical user interface or from command-line arguments, this argument is implicitly set toTrue
+exact_matchargument is by default set toFalse.
+However, when creatingModelobjects with the graphical user interface or from command-line arguments, this argument is implicitly set toTrue. -

 A database containing the results of a genetic optimization process consists of many meshes, which are identified by the (generation,variant,discipline) enumerators.
 The generation enumerator specifies the generation identifier, the variant specifies which variant of the given generation, and the discipline enumerator specifies what discipline ('CFD', 'CSM').